 Christina attended Ribston Hall in the 1990s, becoming Head Girl in 1998 as Christina Walton.
 She studied drama in Manchester and went on to become a model and actress.
 She played the lead in award-winning play ‘Looking for JJ’ with the Pilot Theatre Company.
 Her first television role was playing Dannii Carbone in Channel Four’s Hollyoaks.

 Roella attended Ribston Hall in the 2010s.
 A talented musician, she played piano, clarinet, alto saxophone and bass guitar.
 She went on to study music at London’s Trinity Laban, becoming known as a talented multi-instrumentalist and composer.
 She currently attends the prestigious Berklee Music School in Boston, having been awarded a scholarship.
 She played at London Jazz Festival in 2018, aged just 20, and is currently part of The Steinway Series at the Royal Albert Hall, which champions exceptional classical music and jazz artists.

-The young women and men that have attended Ribston Hall are an integral part of our history.
+The students that have attended Ribston Hall are an integral part of our history.
 We are always open to hearing more of their memories and experiences of attending our school and what they went on to do in their careers.

 If you are a former student and would like to get involved with events at Ribston, share a fond memory or update us with what you’re doing now, please contact us.

 You can keep updated with our day to day activities via our social media pages on Instagram, Twitter and Facebook.